bernhardAxonIvy/doc/source/designer-guide/how-to/workflow/states.rst

 |image22|

-When a task is created by :ref:`casemap`, its initial state is SUSPENDED. |ivy|
-immediately persists the task in the database.
-If the user session expires while working on this initial task, |ivy| will delete it, along with the associated Case and Business Case.
+When a task is created by :ref:`casemap`, its initial state is SUSPENDED.
+Axon Ivy immediately persists the task in the database.
+If the user session expires while working on this initial task, Axon Ivy will delete it, along with the associated Case and Business Case.

 .. table:: Case Map with User Dialog that reaches a session timeout